kojcinemir/twm/README.md

 ### Utility
 - `ALT+R` - Refresh active workspace tiling - Usefull to try and "retile" workspace if there is a issue.
+- `ALT+CTRL+R` - Reload config.toml configuration - The following will be reloaded: workspace indicator settings, window border settings, hotkeys...
+Only tiling windows will not be touched.
+And they should not!
 - `ALT+CTRL+O` - Clean Exit application

 ## Requirements